Long-Term Care Ombudsman

 Pro Seniors’ long-term care ombudsmen are advocates who ensure that people are being treated with respect in their long-term care situation.
 With the client’s permission, we handle complaints about long-term care services and act as a go-between, voicing the needs and concerns of the clients to nursing homes, home health agencies, and other providers of long-term care.

-As mandated by the Older Americans Act and Ohio law, the mission of the long-term care ombudsman program is to seek resolution of problems and advocate for the rights of home care consumers and residents of long-term care facilities with the goal of enhancing the quality of life and care of people using these long-term services and supports.
+As established and authorized by the Older Americans Act and Ohio law, the mission of the long-term care ombudsman program is to seek resolution of problems and advocate for the rights of home care consumers and residents of long-term care facilities with the goal of enhancing the quality of life and care of people using these long-term services and supports.
 This work is supported by the United Way of Greater Cincinnati.

 “[Our ombudsman] did his homework on the law, interviewed the patient and family and was very well prepared to interact with a needlessly hostile administration.
 He advocated at the highest level for a person who could not advocate for himself.” ~Alan, thank you letter